-Error Code Suggestion action The electronics have gone over temperature.
-Check for excess lint and dust build-up on the PCB/Controller.
-Ensure correct gaps are present around glass.
-Room air fans may be slowed or stalled.
-Remove firebox, check that fans are plugged in, clean, and free turning.
-Electronics Over Temp Note: This error has a permanent lock out and will require the unit to be reset after the initial error (turning the power to the fire off "at the wall" then on again after a few seconds).
 The fire has tried to light three times and failed.

-Check gas supply and check other gas appliances to see if they are affected.
+- Check gas supply and check other gas appliances to see if they are affected.
 If you have two separate LPG cylinders, switch over to the full bottle or contact your gas supplier.
-You may need to retry igniting the fire Flame Failure or a few times after re-establishing gas supply.
-Power Flue trip Check correct gas pressure to the appliance with all other appliances running.
-Check the electrode placement in relation to the pilot flame.
+You may need to retry igniting the fire a few times after re-establishing gas supply. - Check correct gas pressure to the appliance with all other appliances running. - Check the electrode placement in relation to the pilot flame.
 Ensure it is well enveloped in flame as per the diagram in the installation instructions.
-Ensure no small coals have dropped onto the ignition electrodes between the burners.
-Ensure the electrode is not contacting any metalwork including the burners and has the correct air gap.
-52
+Ensure no small embers/coals have dropped onto the ignition electrodes between the burners. - Ensure the electrode is not contacting any metalwork including the burners and has the correct air gap.

-EB oppliance Over Temperature Sensor Trip The bimetallic snap disk mounted on the exhaust collector box has tripped.
-Check that fans are plugged in, cleaned, and free turning - room air fans may be slowed or stalled.
-Check the regulator -being set too high may result in excess heat build-up.
-Check flues are securely connected at both ends - if the inlet flue is not connected the appliance may draw warm air from the cavity.
-Check the jets EH /alve Solenoid Check Failure The valve solenoids have failed the pre-ignition test.
+Appliance Over Temperature Sensor Trip The bimetallic snap disk mounted on the exhaust collector box has tripped.

+- Check that fans are plugged in, cleaned, and free turning room air fans may be slowed or stalled. - Check the regulator -being set too high may result in excess heat buildup. - Check flues are securely connected at both ends if the inlet flue is not connected the appliance may draw warm air from the cavity. - Check the jets

+Valve Solenoid Check Failure The valve solenoids have failed the pre-ignition test.
 A wire may have dislodged or the valve solenoid is faulty.

-Check that the connections to each solenoid are secure and in place.
-The connections on the ends of the wires may need to be tightened (e.g. with a pair of pliers) to ensure a robust connection to the valve terminal.
-Disconnect and reconnect the firebox connectors ensuring they are firmly pushed into place.
-One of the solenoids on the valve inside the fire may have failed.
-If this is the case, the valve will need to be replaced. ternal Remote Error The remote cannot communicate with the fire.
-Check if the fire is turned off "at the wall" i.e. a loss of power to the fire or the remote is outside of its effective radio frequency range (too far away from the fire).
-Typical remote range is 1m to 10m.
-Ensure there is power to the fire by pressing the auxiliary on/off (red) button on the fire, then press the on/off button on the remote to clear the error.
-ED ombustion Air Flow Error Check whether the pressure switch is activating at startup (there is an orange indicator LED in the control tray).
-If not, check that the pressure switch electrical connection is correct.
-Check that the hoses are connected at both ends.
-Ensure the hoses are not kinked.
-Ensure the pressure switch is mounted vertically and the diaphragm is operational.
-The black hose should be connected to the low pressure port and the translucent to the high pressure port Check that both flues are securely connected at both ends to the appliance and the Power Flue wall terminal and that the flue is not damaged Check that the fan inside the Power Flue wall terminal is running during startup.
+- Check that the connections to each solenoid are secure and in place.
+The connections on the ends of the wires may need to be tightened (e.g. with a pair of pliers) to ensure a robust connection to the valve terminal. - Disconnect and reconnect the firebox connectors ensuring they are firmly pushed into place. - One of the solenoids on the valve inside the fire may have failed.
+If this is the case, the valve will need to be replaced.

+Internal Remote Error The remote cannot communicate with the fire.

+- Check if the fire is turned off "at the wall" i.e. a loss of power to the fire or the remote is outside of its effective radio frequency range (too far away from the fire).
+Typical remote range is 1m to 10m. - Ensure there is power to the fire by pressing the auxiliary on/off (black) button on the fire, then press the on/off button on the remote to clear the error.

+- Check whether the pressure switch is activating at startup (there is an orange indicator LED in the control tray).
+If not, check that the pressure switch electrical connection is correct. - Check that the hoses are connected at both ends.
+Ensure the hoses are not kinked. - Ensure the pressure switch is mounted vertically and the diaphragm is operational.
+The black hose should be connected to the lighter pressure port and the translucent to the darker pressure port. - Check that both flues are securely connected at both ends to the appliance and the Power Flue wall terminal and that the flue is not damaged - Check that the fan inside the Power Flue wall terminal is running during startup.
 This fan may need servicing if it is slowed or stalled.